JordanWu1997/Vim_Tmux_Config/README.md

 - To prevent conflict with built-in hotkey or other program hotkeys
 - In this configuration, leader key is __SPACE__ key
 > 3. _Key mapping should be related to the name of the function_
-- Make it easier to remember or connect
+- Make it easier to remember or connect with configuration
 - e.g. "wrap toggle" function is mapped to `[Space]`+`[w]`+`[p]`

 </details>